-Throughout planning and pre-opening, along with our directors and founders, I have attended many networking and training events for free school proposers, some organised by the Dept for Education, others by the charity New Schools Network and one organised by journalist Toby Young the co-founder of West London Free School.
+Throughout planning and pre-opening, diagnosis along with our directors and founders, hospital I have attended many networking and training events for free school proposers, this some organised by the Dept for Education, others by the charity New Schools Network and one organised by journalist Toby Young the co-founder of West London Free School.

 It has been inspiring to hear the experiences of the first free school pioneers, to be able to ask specific questions on the nuts and bolts of opening a new school, although guidance and support are available, the process doesn’t come with a comprehensive handbook as each project has its own unique challenges.

 But what really stands out, and the one thing that all free schools have in common, is they are all very different.

 So it is saddening to see the whole free school movement under such ferocious attack from every corner of the media, when just one free school receives a damning Ofsted report.

 At WNA we’re approaching our first half term, just 6 weeks into our first year and the task of recruiting children for 2014 is already underway, but we knew what we had signed up for, and so did the parents and carers who continued to support and believe in us when we weren’t even sure where the school would be sited.
 (The open days are Thurs 7thand Sat 9th of November by the way!)

 During planning with staff for our first parents evening next week, it’s incredible to take stock and see just how far our first cohort have already come, the progress they have made is amazing, they have all settled in to routines, most have began to make friends, learnt to take turns and share, the initial tears and anxiety from a few when their parents drop them off has dissipated, we have created a warm, happy atmosphere where children are comfortable and relaxed to enable them to start learning through our play based curriculum.

 On a recent visit by my mentor and WNA critical friend Bernard Trafford, head of the Royal Grammar School (RGS), one of the leading independent schools in the North east, he said in his report :